forestgrape/coronavirus/2_biological/omicron.md

 > entire page in work and subject to changes.

-> Many statements are *ideas and hypotheses and not facts*.

 > **not only explorative but partly speculative**

 > **only summary and some refs are available**